gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 1. Accepts `iterable` object as a parameter.
 1. If `not iterable`, `throw` an `exception` with an error message.
 1. `Results array` to keep the results.
-1. Iterate the parameter if its `iterable`.
+1. Iterate the parameter if it is iterable`.
 1. Wait for all promises to either get `resolved`/`rejected`.
 1. Return the `results`.